Stoggles/AdventofCode/README.md

 # Advent of Code

-Implementations for all the current [Advent of Code](https://adventofcode.com/2018) challenges.
+Personal implementations for the [Advent of Code](https://adventofcode.com/) 🎄 challenges.

 Languages used:
 * 2015: Python